linathedog/federation-docs/docs/end_users.md

 Select View History option in the more options menu to open View History Page

 __Step 3:__
-Listed in chronological order are the previous reviewed petitions and any currently open petitions for the service.
-Using the view button you can view the complete configuration o a petition.
+Listed in chronological order are the previous reviewed requests and any currently pending requests for the service.
+Using the view button you can view the complete configuration of a service request.